Getting Started

 Variables

 Variables store numbers and can be scoped to different entities.
-MDL uses an explicit scope system where you must specify the scope each time you access a variable:
+MDL uses an explicit scope system where scopes can be specified explicitly, but are optional; when omitted, the scope defaults to @s

 var num playerScore = 0;